 What are the risk factors?

 Infection, pain, swelling, difficulty walking or moving, pneumonia, cosmetic imperfection or damage to surrounding organs are potential risks of pectus excavatum surgery, along with other more unusual ones.
 These complications are not common and most children have uneventful convalescence.

 What about recovery?

 A pain team is involved in managing the discomfort after this major reconstructive surgery.
 Most children are out of bed the day after the operation and go home in two to five days.
-Breathing exercises and physical therapy are important.
+Breathing exercises and physical therapy are an important for a succesful recovry.
 Most patients will be back to most of their normal activities within a month, with full contact sports in about two months.

 Reviewed by: Cathy Anne Burnweit, MD

 This page was last updated on: 10/2/2019 8:59:49 AM